Cranberry Orange Chicken is the perfect one pan, a seasonal meal made with juicy, tart cranberries and fresh orange juice and zest.

 Yes, pork or ham is a great alternative for chicken in many recipes including this one.
 If you are going to use pork or ham instead of chicken, I would recommend using pork chop or pork loin.
 The cooking time will also very best on the cut that you choose.

 Yes, you can!
 Prepare the sauce and the rub as directed in the recipe.
 Add the chicken to the slow cooker and add the sauce around it.
-Cover and cook on low for 4 hours or on high for about 2 hours.
+Then, cover and cook on low for 4 hours or on high for about 2 hours.
 The internal temperature of the chicken tights or breast should be at 165 F degrees.

 How to make Orange Zest?